 Equally, not all mistreated dogs are dangerous.
 Being a Pitbull type dog rescue mom, whose dog was badly beaten and given drugs during the first year of his life, he was later used as the ‘tester dog’ in rescue kennels to profile other dogs and their sociability, simply because he is so friendly.
 Pitbulls are the same as any other dog, there will always be a few dangerous pups.
 This entirely comes down to poor socialization as a puppy, but they are few and far between.

 Reality: While science suggests that dogs can’t smile, if you ask any Pitbull type mom or dad you will get a resounding yes from them!
 And if you don’t believe them, then check out Lady Shortcake’s Instagram page, who is one of the most smiley dogs, or velvet hippo as her mom calls her, to grace the planet!

-Whilst all the Pitbull type dogs have an undeniably grisly past, without it they most likely wouldn’t exist, so Pitbull lovers across the world are somewhat thankful for it.
-Remember that they are all the most common found dog breed in rescue shelters, so if you are thinking about welcoming one of these guys into your home, then please consider adoption!
+While all the Pitbull type dogs have an undeniably grisly past, without it they most likely wouldn’t exist.
+So, pitbull lovers across the world are somewhat thankful for it.
+Remember that they are all the most commonly found dog breeds in rescue shelters.
+If you are thinking about welcoming one of these pups into your home, then please consider adoption!

-Despite their past, they are some of the sweetest canine souls around, and they love humans, more than anything.
+Despite their past, they are some of the sweetest canine souls around.
+They absolutely love humans, more than anything.
 All they need is a warm home and a master who will invest time in training and exercising them.
 So now you are equipped with the knowledge about what a Pitbull type dog is, and who they are, and if you are after a loyal canine who will be forever at your side, then look no further than these adorable sweet dogs!